megaman009/threeamigos-devops-assignment/README.md

 ## Azure Deployment

-I deployed this to Azure using my student account ($100 credit).
+I deployed this to Azure.
 Check `AZURE_DEPLOYMENT.md` for how I did it.

 4. **Verify services are running:**